Automatic differentiation for Riemannian optimization on low-rank matrix and tensor-train manifolds: Automatic differentiation for the Riemannian gradient: fixed-rank tensors

 \textit{Step 9} consists in evaluating the following expression $d-1$ times: $\tens{D}_k \coloneqq \tens{D}_k + \mU^L_{k}\left(\left(\mU^L_{k}\right)^\intercal\, \tens{D}_k\right)$.
 The multiplication $\left(\mU^L_{k}\right)^\intercal\, \tens{D}_k$ of a $r_k \times r_{k-1} n_k$ matrix times a $r_{k-1} n_k\times r_k$ matrix results into a $r_k \times r_k$ matrix and costs $\mathcal{O}(r_{k-1} r_k^2 n_k)$.
 The remaining operations are of the same or smaller asymptotic complexity.
 Thus, updating all $\tens{D}_k$ can be done in $\compl(dn\rank^3)$ FLOP.

 Summing the complexity across all steps yields the total complexity $\compl(F + d n \rank^3)$. \end{proof}

-For most functions used in practice, the asymptotic complexity $F$ of executing the function at one point exceeds $\compl(d n \rank^3)$ and the total complexity of the proposed algorithm equals to $\compl(F + d n \rank^3) = \compl(F)$.
-For example, the functions listed in the end of Sec.~\ref{sec:riemannian-opt-briefer} (except for the recurrent neural network example) and their combinations such as
+For most functions used in practice, the asymptotic complexity $F$ of executing the function at one point exceeds $\compl(d n \rank^3)$ and the total complexity (as a function of $n$, $d$ and $\rank$) of the proposed algorithm equals to $\compl(F + d n \rank^3) = \compl(F)$.
+For example, the functions listed at the end of Sec.~\ref{sec:riemannian-opt-briefer} (except for the recurrent neural network example) and their combinations such as

 are at least as expensive to evaluate as $\compl(d n \rank^3)$.